VexMihir/chessApp/README.md

 	-   ✅ Users will be able to select a game room to play another player in.
 The only input really required from the user is some temporary username.
 3. ✅ Be able to represent a chess game on a UI using React and CSS.
 #### 🎯 Standard Requirements:
 -   ✅ Users should be able to offer a draw or resign (forfeit) the game
 -   ✅ Having the last 100 games on the website posted somewhere, where users can click and playback the game.
--   ✅ Handle network issues like disconnects and reconnects.
+-   ✅ Handle a network issue like disconnects.
 -   ✅ Be able to see the legal moves of a piece in the UI.
 -   ✅ Allows users to retrieve and play back their previous games, step by step.
 #### 🎯 Stretch Requirements: